iewaij/data-analytics-bank-marketing/docs/content/01_introduction.md

 ![Yields on 10-year sovereign bonds, 2009–2012](../figures/1_3_Yield.png)

-Can we develop a data-driven approach to help the bank increase its success rate of telemarketing while incorporating the economic context ?
+Can we develop a data-driven approach to help the bank increase its success rate of telemarketing while incorporating the economic context?
 Several other questions can be raised at this point:

 1. How did the economic crisis affect consumer behaviour and how did it manifest itself in the data?
 2. How does one's education, marital status, job, etc. affect their economic choices?